wynnchance/EP-Team-Builder/README.md

 ## Notes

 - All data (roster selection, saved teams, battle log, custom heroes) is stored **in your own browser** — nothing is uploaded anywhere.
 Use Export in the Battle Log tab to back up.
-- Recommendations are rule-based on hero skills, families, synergy pairs, speed, and power.
+- Recommendations are rule-based on hero skills, families, synergy pairs, speed, power, copies, and costume bonuses.
+Family bonuses correctly count unique heroes only.
 Emblems and troops are not yet modeled per-copy.
 - Catalog data is parsed from the [E&P Fandom wiki](https://empiresandpuzzles.fandom.com) (text content CC-BY-SA).
 Older heroes' listed power reflects their era's max-level values and may undervalue them relative to modern heroes; balance changes can lag on wiki pages.
 - Mana breakpoint and troop data sourced from community references ([Empuzzled](https://empuzzled.com), [Old Cynic](https://oldcynic.com)), July 2026.